Code-Institute-Submissions/OliHickie-shakennotstirred_OctResub/README.md

     To create a new recipe, the Add Recipe button (found in "My Cocktails") will take the user to a form on a new page.
 This form allows for the following information to be added:

     - Cocktail Name - limited to 20 characters to avoid overflow when displayed as a card.
-    - Difficulty - this is a dropdown option for easy, medum or difficult.
+    - Difficulty - this is a dropdown option for easy, medium or difficult.
-    - Category - To help categorise the cocktail by it's base spirit.
+    - Category - To help categorise the cocktail by its base spirit.
     - Add ingredient/quantity - This is where the user can add the cocktail ingredients.
 There is an add and a remove button to add/remove extra lines.
 However, the initial line cannot be deleted as at least one ingredient is required.
     - Method - a text box to describe the method.
     - Image URL - For the user to add a url to a cocktail image.
-If no image is added then, when the cocktail information is loaded, a default image will appear in it's place.
+If no image is added then, when the cocktail information is loaded, a default image will appear in its place.
 There is also a tooltip next to this field to help a user find an image url.
     - Submit and reset button.

     This form has the same layout when the user has chosen to edit the cocktail with two additional features.

     - The existing data already appears as the input section.
-    - A delete button - this allows the user to permanantly delete the recipe, as well as all corresponding reviews, from the database.
+    - A delete button - this allows the user to permanently delete the recipe, as well as all corresponding reviews, from the database.
 For added security, there are several steps the user must go through, including a confirmation modal, in order to delete a recipe:

         My Cocktails > Edit Recipe > Delete Recipe > Confirm Modal